stevendelro/redux-darksky/README.md

 # redux-darksky

-* I've got the majority of the business logic wired up and ready to go.
+* I've got myself into a little git problem.
+I'm moving files and switching repo's over to redux-weather.
-* Deciding on whether or not to utilize plain CSS and SASS, or to dive into React-SemanticUI.